 One of my father’s passions I inherited was a clean car.
 When I stepped up to the counter to pay for the car wash, the cashier was sobbing.
 She rushed into the bathroom!
 Her boss stepped in to collect payment.

 Evidently, a prior customer had ripped into her.
 This was not the first time this had happened.

-This event has given me an opportunity to befriend this young woman, so lacking in personal confidence.
+This event allowed me to befriend this young woman, so lacking in personal confidence.

 Each time I have my car washed, I hope to help build her confidence.
 These are the tiny steps I take to teach her to guard her mind and heart:

-1. Encouragement: Speak life into her by telling her positive things I see in her.
+1. Encouragement: Speak life into her by telling the positive things I see in her.
 “I noticed how nice you treated the customer before me.”

 2. Ask permission to tell her a key to guarding your mind and heart.
 “Can I tell you how I learned to deal with difficult customers?”
 With a yes, I tell her to have an imaginary plastic shield between her and the customer.
 This shield protects you.